wanghaisheng/responsive-landing-page-starter/content/blog/en/state-machines-for-messaging-bots.md

 ## Server Endpoints

-All instructions and requests from end users are routed through just one endpoint on our server.
+All instructions and requests from end-users are routed through just one endpoint on our server.
 It's up to our server to parse them and determine what to do next.
 Incoming messages will be POST requests containing the message itself and its metadata.
 We can use Express to handle them, then forward specific types onto other handlers later.

 First, we'll set up an Express server in `server.js`, configuring it to parse the body of incoming requests and server static pages.
 We can also define our states.
 I've used explanatory property names mapped to integers to avoid having to do string comparisons.
 There'll be plenty of those later!